Komosia23/PORTFOLIO-WEBSITE-JOSHUA/README.md

 Git & GitHub
 VS Code
 Figma
-📂 Featured Projects
-🌐 Personal Portfolio

 A responsive portfolio website showcasing my skills, projects, and experience.

-🚀 [Project Name]

-Add a short description of one of your best projects here.

-Tech: HTML, CSS, JavaScript

-📱 [Project Name]

-Add another project and briefly explain what you built.

-Tech: [Technologies used]

 📊 GitHub Stats

 📫 Let's Connect
-🌐 Portfolio: [Your Website]
-💼 LinkedIn: [Your LinkedIn]
-🐙 GitHub: [Your GitHub]
 📧 Email: [joshuakomosia0134@gmail.com]

 ⭐ Thanks for visiting my GitHub profile!